 As you can see, there are countless variations, conflicts, and cures for proper Feng Shui bed placement.
-That’s why I always suggest that you consult a Feng Shui Expert instead of trying to apply Feng Shui yourself and you can browse and consult an expert of your choise here.
+That’s why you should consult a Feng Shui Expert instead of trying to apply Feng Shui yourself and you can browse and consult an expert of your choise here.
 The alternative to hiring an expert is to take courses and learn Feng Shui yourself.

 (Side note: In my experience, the Eight Mansions Feng Shui practice mentioned in this article is a hit or miss.
 If you’re looking for a Classical Feng Shui practice that really brings results, you can use my bedroom Feng Shui consultation service.)

 Also, bed placement is just one tiny aspect of Feng Shui.
 So don’t be surprised if nothing much has changed when your bed placement follows the correct Feng Shui rules.